ethersphere/bee-docs/docs/learn/glossary.md

 And we find that the distance between the two nodes is 3.

 ## Chunk

 When data is uploaded to Swarm, it is broken down into 4kb sized pieces which are each assigned an address in the same format as node’s overlay addresses.
 Chunk addresses are formed by taking the BMT hash of the chunk content along with an 8 byte measure of the number of the chunk’s child chunks, the `span`.
 The BMT hashing algorithm is based on the Keccac256 hashing algorithm, so it produces an address with the same format as that for the node overlay addresses.

 ## Proximity Order (PO)

 Proximity Order is a concept defined in The Book of Swarm and is closely related to Kademlia distance.
+In contrast to distance which is an exact measure of the relatedness of two nodes, PO is a discrete measure relatedness between two nodes.
+By "discrete", we mean that PO is a general measure of relatedness rather than an exact measure of relatedness like the XOR distance metric of Kademlia.

 Proximity order is defined as the number of shared prefix bits of any two addresses.
 It is found by performing the XOR bitwise operation on the two addresses and counting how many leading 0 there are before the first 1.

 Taking the previous example used in the Kademlia distance definition: